 Some people want the latest and greatest versions of applications, particularly programming languages, especially while they are developing a new site.
-Others strongly prefer things stay as stable as possible so they don't have to deal with their site breaking every time a non-backwards-compatible change gets made by some application developer, especially once their site is up and working.
+Others strongly prefer things stay as stable as possible so they don't have to deal with their site breaking every time a non-backward-compatible change gets made by some application developer, especially once their site is up and working.

 Likewise, security updates always run the risk of breaking things.
 Some people prefer to receive security updates immediately to minimize the risk of exposure.
 Other people prefer to defer updates to a time of their choosing, so they can deal with any problems that result, to minimize the risk of downtime.